searchspring/snap/packages/snap-preact/components/src/components/Templates/AutocompleteFixed/readme.md

 ```

 ### column4
-The `column4` prop specifies a layout array to render in the `C4` module.
+The `column4` prop specifies a layout array to render in the `c4` module.
 Takes an object with two properties,

 `width` which specifies how wide the the column should be.
 This can be a string - `150px` or `auto`.
 If set to auto, the column will automatically grow and shrink based on its surroundings.

 `layout` which specifies an array of modules to render in the column.
 Defaults to `[['Content'], ['_', 'Button.see-more']]`.
-All layout modules are available to use with the exception of the `Cx` modules.
+All layout modules are available to use with the exception of the `cx` modules.
 Additional arrays for new rows are also supported.

 ```jsx
 <AutocompleteFixed controller={controller} input={'#searchInput'} column4={{